IHE/ITI.PDQm/input/pagecontent/actors_and_transactions.md

-This section defines the actors and transactions in this implementation guide.
-### PDQm – Patient Demographics Query for Mobile
 The Patient Demographics for Mobile (PDQm) Profile provides a transaction for mobile and lightweight browser-based applications to query a patient demographics supplier for a list of patients based on user-defined search criteria and retrieve a patient’s demographic information.
 This profile provides a lightweight alternative to PDQ Patient Demographics Query [ITI-21] or PDQV3 Patient Demographics Query V3 [ITI-47].

-#### PDQm Actors, Transactions, and Content Modules
+### 38.1 PDQm Actors, Transactions, and Content Modules
 Figure 38.1-1 shows the actors directly involved in the Patient Demographics Query for Mobile Profile and the relevant transactions between them.
 Note that the actors in this profile are the same as the actors defined in the PDQ Profile (ITI TF-1: 8.1).
 <div>
 {%insert PDQm-Actor-Diagram.svg %}